w3c/wai-website-data/docs/README.md

 To access the files via Jekyll, the data files needs to be accessible from the `_data` directory.

-Symlinks are used to point to the relevant files or folders in the `_external/data` folder.
+Use symlinks to point to the relevant files or folders in the `_external/data` folder.

 For example, run the following command to use WAI website navigation, language list, UI translations, video metadata, and video captions and subtitles: